kwkou/815/offers/ms-mc-azr-44p-en.md

 An object is an entry in the directory service, represented by its unique distinguished name.
 An example of an object is a user entry used for authentication purpose.

+You need to pay an extra charge if your use of the service exceeds the above limits within the given month.
+We reserve the right to suspend your account if the use of the service exceeds the above limits with a prior email notice.

+**CDN Ceilings**

+200GB per subscription, there is no limit on the note number (multiple notes could be created under one subscription)

 **Data Transfer**

-50 GB inbound data transfer
+50GB inbound data transfer

-50 GB outbound data transfer
+50GB outbound data transfer

 If you exceed the data transfer quota, your account may be suspended without prior notice, and the credit amount will be reset to ‘0.’
 You can visit [here](https://account.windowsazure.cn/Subscriptions/) to verify real-time data transfer usage status.

-If you will require a higher Data Transfer quota, you will need to convert to a  [Standard Pay-in-Advance Offer](https://www.azure.cn/offers/ms-mc-arz-33p/).
+If you will require a higher Data Transfer quota, you will need to convert to a [Standard Pay-in-Advance Offer](/offers/ms-mc-arz-33p/).

-Service Level Agreements
+##Service Level Agreements

 We do not provide Service Level Agreements (SLAs) for this trial offer.
-If you convert to a Pay-In-Advance Offer, we provide a set of robust service level agreements.
-More details on our SLAs can be found on our  [SLA page](https://www.azure.cn/support/legal/sla/).
+If you convert to a Pay-In-Advance Offer, we will provide a set of robust service level agreements.
+More details on our SLAs can be found on our [SLA page](/support/legal/sla/).

-Resource Commitment
+##Resource Commitment

 Any quota described in the Usage Quotas section is not a commitment that there will be sufficient resources available for you to reach the quota.

-For any subscriptions of this offer that are not incurring charges and are inactive for over 90 days, we reserve the right to remove any compute resources including hosted service(s), virtual machines and websites.
+For any subscriptions of this offer that are not incurring charges and are inactive for over 15 days, we reserve the right to remove any compute resources including hosted service(s), virtual machines and websites.
 Please note that no data would be deleted and customers can redeploy at any time.
 We will also provide advance notice prior to removing any compute resources.

-You can also avoid having your Compute resources removed by doing either of the following every 90 days:
+You can also avoid having your Compute resources removed by doing either of the following every 15 days:

 - Log  into the management [portal](https://manage.windowsazure.cn/)
 - Access your hosted service(s) via our Azure APIs